chkkassd/SwiftDevUtility/README.md

 public static func makeDescriptor<Key, Value>(key: @escaping (Key) -> Value, _ isAscending: @escaping (Value, Value) -> Bool) -> SortDescriptor<Key>
 ```
 > Create the specific sortDescriptor by the sorted data and the sorted methods.
-> Parameter: `key` is a function which returns the real sorted value
+> Parameter: `key` is a function which returns the real sorted value.
-> Parameter: `isAscending` is a function which comapre the sorted value
+> Parameter: `isAscending` is a function which comapre the sorted value.
-> Return: A SortDescriptor function which use `key` and `isAscending`
+> Return: A SortDescriptor function which use `key` and `isAscending`.
 ##### SortedDescriptor Example
 ```swift
 struct Dog {